twoojoo/job-rate-limiter/README.md

 	- limit items handled by requests in a time window
   - set different limits counters for each API (both server-wide and account-wide)
   - set different limits counters both for all requests kinds and for specific kinds (both server-wide and account-wide)
+  - make request for possiblt more than 1

 All these conditions can be handled via this library by